ianlucas/cs2-inventory-simulator/docs/self-hosting.md

 ### Using the API

-Inventory Simulator also exposes some API endpoints that can be used by other applications, such as [Inventory Simulator Plugin](https://github.com/ianlucas/cs2-inventory-simulator-plugin).
+Inventory Simulator also [exposes some API endpoints](https://github.com/ianlucas/cs2-inventory-simulator/blob/main/docs/api.md) that can be used by other applications, such as [Inventory Simulator Plugin](https://github.com/ianlucas/cs2-inventory-simulator-plugin).
 For endpoints that require API keys, you need to create them in `public.ApiCredential` table.

-### Inserting new API keys
+### Creating new API keys

 Insert a row into `public.ApiCredential` table, here's a description of the important columns: